South Africa's 'Rainbow Nation' turns dark as immigrant attacks rise

 "TOO MANY FOREIGNERS"

-But many South Africans for whom the day-to-day is equally tough, struggle to sympathise with the immigrants.
+But many South Africans for whom the day-to-day is equally tough, struggle to sympathize with the immigrants.

-"It’s hard here without a job, too many foreigners," unemployed South African Thuthu Mchunu told Reuters from Actonville in east Johannesburg, nodding towards a row of abandoned shops mostly owned by immigrants.
+"It’s hard here without a job, too many foreigners," unemployed South African Thuthu Mchunu told Reuters from Actonville in east Johannesburg, nodding toward a row of abandoned shops mostly owned by immigrants.

 "They take the jobs.
 They do them for small money."